There are 7 key factors to understanding successful crystal oscillator circuit design. These include:

 A crystal oscillator's frequency can be restricted by physical dimensions.
 Sometimes, this might be the length and width for certain applications.
 Other times, it may be the thickness of the quartz crystal itself.
 The thinner the quartz wafer, the higher the frequency will be.
 The thickness of the quartz wafer typically becomes too thin for processing around the 30 MHz level.

-If an oscillator is needed with a frequency higher than the limiting frequency, "fundamental frequencies" can be taken advantage of.
-A fundamental frequency is "the lowest frequency which is produced by the oscillation of the whole of an object, as distinct from the harmonics of higher frequency."
-If a crystal has a fundamental frequency of 10 MHz, it can also oscillate at 3, 5, 7, etc times the fundamental frequency.
+If you need an oscillator with a frequency higher than the limiting frequency, you can take advantage of fundamental frequencies.
+A fundamental frequency is defined as "the lowest frequency which is produced by the oscillation of the whole of an object, as distinct from the harmonics of higher frequency."
+If a crystal has a fundamental frequency of 10 MHz, it can also oscillate at 3, 5, 7, etc. times the fundamental frequency.
 Therefore, the oscillator can oscillate at 30 MHz, 50 MHz, 70 MHz, etc. These are the frequency's overtones.

 6. Design Considerations